v605690/Java/week_5/Week_5.md

 No, a static method in Java cannot directly access instance variables of the class it belongs to; can access through object reference.
 3. **What is the purpose of using packages?**
-Allows to organize code, avoid naming conflicts, control access, promote code reusability, improve maintainability.
+Allows organizing code, avoid naming conflicts, control access, promote code reusability, improve maintainability.
+- public -
+- private -
+- protected -
+- default - no access modifier provided

 4. **Which statement is correct?**
    a) `object.staticMethod()`
    b) `ClassName.staticMethod()` - B